apache/spark/docs/configuration.md

     (Experimental) Whether to give user-added jars precedence over Spark's own jars when loading classes in Executors.
 This feature can be used to mitigate conflicts between Spark's dependencies and user dependencies.
 It is currently an experimental feature.
-    (Currently, this setting does not work for YARN, see <a href="https://issues.apache.org/jira/browse/SPARK-2996">SPARK-2996</a> for more details).
   </td>
 </tr>
 <tr>